Build a Bot Tutorial

 • One said DUH haha!
 That was obvious! and the other said How'd I miss that before?
 Thanks.

 • The second response includes the word thanks, so the bot predicted the Thanks intent.
-However, Akela knows that without that, the bot would have failed to respond appropriately.
+However, Akela knows that without that, the bot would probably have failed to respond appropriately.

 9. When testing a different conversation example, the bot doesn't predict the right intent for I'm locked out of my account.
 Akela adds this example to the Reset_password intent.